 Excel is admirable.
 But as we handle more information, faster reaction, ad-hoc analysis are expected Excel is not always capable to serve this environment.
 It is a major flow but to throw our Excel-knowledge to the dogs is not the solution we offer.

-Beside to eliminate repetitive processes, fragile systems of cell hyperlinks and huge amount of manual work there are still other potential in Advanced Budgeting we mention here:
+Beside to eliminate repetitive processes, fragile systems of cell hyperlinks and huge amount of manual work there are still other potential in ABUX we mention here:

 Excel is not designed to allocate data and then collect new versions.
 There is lack of process control when data is copied and shared multiple times.